-While the RDS-WHIOS2 Review Team believes the website is sufficient as indicator of a single document for RDS (WHOIS)-related policies, the team believes the organization of the content could be further optimized for navigation and readability.
-However, in the event that the Temporary Specification takes hold and is affirmed by the EPDP, then the existing website and its contents become archival artefacts.
+While the RDS-WHOIS2 Review Team believes the website is a sufficient substitute for a single document for RDS (WHOIS)-related policies, the team believes the organization of the content could be further optimized for navigation and readability.
+However, as GDPR implementation progresses, the existing website and its contents become archival artifacts.
 That said, reorganization of its contents is moot and no longer an active matter.